Distribution Network Options Assessment (DNOA)

 In our DNOA process, we identify future capacity needs based on the latest predictions from our Distribution Future Energy Scenarios (DFES).
 We then source all the viable options to resolve our system needs, compare them and make a recommendation for the optimal solution.
 This work combines information from multiple publicly shared databases and is explained in the methodology document.

-The information provided will inform our stakeholders, such as Flexibility Providers (FPs), Local Authorities, Ofgem, the Department for Energy Security and Net Zero and other interested parties about developments on our network.
-This presents upcoming opportunities to participate in the flexibility market, providing transparency to policy makers about our internal governance and facilitating other stakeholders’ development plans towards Net Zero.
+The information provided will inform our stakeholders, such as Flexibility Providers (FPs), Local Authorities, Ofgem, the Department for Energy Security and Net Zero and other interested parties about developments on our network, presenting upcoming opportunities to participate in the flexibility market, providing transparency to policy makers about our internal governance and facilitating other stakeholders’ development plans towards Net Zero.

 In our DNOA process, we identify future capacity needs based on the latest predictions from our Distribution Future Energy Scenarios (DFES).
 We then source all the viable options to resolve our system needs, compare them and make a recommendation for the optimal solution.
 This work combines information from multiple publicly shared databases and is explained in the methodology document.

-The information provided will inform our stakeholders, such as Flexibility Providers (FPs), Local Authorities, Ofgem, the Department for Energy Security and Net Zero and other interested parties about developments on our network.
-This presents upcoming opportunities to participate in the flexibility market, providing transparency to policy makers about our internal governance and facilitating other stakeholders’ development plans towards Net Zero.
+The information provided will inform our stakeholders, such as Flexibility Providers (FPs), Local Authorities, Ofgem, the Department for Energy Security and Net Zero and other interested parties about developments on our network, presenting upcoming opportunities to participate in the flexibility market, providing transparency to policy makers about our internal governance and facilitating other stakeholders’ development plans towards Net Zero.

-We are publishing alongside this report, a full list of sites where we will consider investment decisions out to 2050 to give greater transparency of our system needs.
+We are publishing alongside the DNOA reports, full lists of sites where we will consider investment decisions out to 2050 to give greater transparency of our system needs.
 This list will be regularly updated going forwards.

 Below you will find links to download the latest DNOA publication documents.

-We are publishing alongside this report, a full list of sites where we will consider investment decisions out to 2050 to give greater transparency of our system needs.
+We are publishing alongside the DNOA reports, full lists of sites where we will consider investment decisions out to 2050 to give greater transparency of our system needs.
 This list will be regularly updated going forwards.

 Below you will find links to download the latest DNOA publication documents.